Shrinking city: The case of Great Britain

 Great Britain, widely considered the first nation to fully industrialize, is often used as a case study in support of the theory of deindustrialization and urban decline.
 Political economists often point to the Cold War era as the moment when a monumental shift in global economic power structures occurred.
 The former "Great Empire" of the United Kingdom was built from industry, trade and financial dominion.
 This control was, however, effectively lost to the United States under such programs as the Lend-Lease and Marshall Plan.
 As the global financial market moved from London to New York City, so too did the influence of capital and investment.

-With the initial decades following World War II dedicated to rebuilding or, readjusting the economic, political and cultural role of Britain within the new world order, it wasn't until the 1960s and 1970s that major concerns over urban decline emerged.
+With the initial decades following World War II dedicated to rebuilding or, readjusting the economic, political and cultural role of Britain within the new world order, it was not until the 1960s and 1970s that major concerns over urban decline emerged.
 With industry moving out of Western Europe and into the United States, rapid depopulation of cities and movement into rural areas occurred in Great Britain.
 Deindustrialization was advanced further under the Thatcherite privatization policies of the 1980s.
 Privatization of industry took away all remaining state protection of manufacturing.
 With industry now under private ownership, "free-market" incentives (along with a strong pound resulting from North Sea Oil) pushed further movement of manufacturing out of the United Kingdom.

 Under Prime Minister Tony Blair, the United Kingdom effectively tried to revamp depopulated and unemployed cities through the enlargement of service sector industry.
 This shift from manufacturing to services did not, however, reverse the trend of urban decline observed beginning in 1966, with the exception of London.